marovira/helios-ml/docs/source/why-helios.rst

 Ignite leaves it entirely to the user.

-**Reproducible resume.** When resuming from a checkpoint, Helios guarantees that three things are restored to exactly the state they were in when the checkpoint was saved: the training state (internal and user-defined), the RNG state, and the sequence of batches.
+**Reproducible resume.** When resuming from a checkpoint, Helios guarantees that three things are restored to the exact state they were in when the checkpoint was saved:

+* The training state (internal and user-defined),
+* the RNG state,
+* and the sequence of batches.

 The last point is the key differentiator: Helios uses resumable samplers by default, so the dataloader picks up from exactly the same position in the dataset.
 Lightning saves core training state and RNG state but does not provide the batch sequence guarantee by